Asim Saeed

 Asim Saeed (born 5 October 1979) is a cricketer who played for the United Arab Emirates national cricket team.
-He played for them in the 1997, 2001 and 2005 versions of the ICC Trophy, as well as in one first-class game in the 2004 ICC Intercontinental Cup.
+He represented the UAE team in the 1997, 2001 and 2005 versions of the ICC Trophy, as well as in one first-class game in the 2004 ICC Intercontinental Cup.
 He also played in two One Day Internationals in the 2004 Asia Cup.